exasol/public-knowledgebase/Environment-Management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image.md

 Memory requirements for the host environment:

 Each database instance needs at least 2 GiB RAM.
 Exasol recommends that the host reserves at least 4 GiB RAM for each running Exasol container.
-Since in this article I’m going to deploy a single node container I will use 6 GiB RAM for VM.
+Since in this article, we deploy a single node container with 6 GiB RAM for the VM.

 Service requirements for the host environment: